Ricccoco/Ricccoco/README.md

 - 👋 Hi, I’m @Ricccoco
-- 👀 I’m interested in astronomy and technology
+- 🌐 Web developer with a passion for backend development
-- 🌱 I’m currently learning C language
+- ⚙️ Skilled in Laravel and React JS frameworks
-- 💞️ I’m looking to collaborate on google
+- 🌱 Always learning and exploring new technologies
-- 📫 How to reach me follow me on instagram @yerico_elwido
+- 📫 Let's connect: @yerico_elwido on Instagram

 <!---
 Ricccoco/Ricccoco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.